Sahilj11/Learning-notes/Notes/MCA/1st Sem/CN/2nd Minor.md

 7. Quality of Service (QoS):
    QoS mechanisms allow the network to prioritize different types of traffic.
 It ensures that critical applications, like video conferencing or real-time voice calls, receive the necessary bandwidth and low latency.

-8. Resource Allocation:
-   Resource allocation involves managing network resources efficiently, such as bandwidth and processing power.
-The network layer can determine how resources are distributed among competing network traffic.

-9. Statistical Multiplexing:
-   Statistical multiplexing is a technique that allows multiple data streams to share a common network resource, like a link or channel.
-The network layer may use statistical multiplexing to optimize resource utilization.

-10. Security:
-    Security is a critical concern in network design.
-The network layer should implement security measures to protect data from unauthorized access, eavesdropping, and other threats.

-These design issues are essential for designing and implementing a network that can effectively transmit data while considering factors like reliability, efficiency, and security.
-Network protocols and technologies are developed to address these issues and ensure that data is delivered accurately and efficiently across the network.
 ## Service type
 ### Connection-oriented
 - A connection-oriented service is one that establishes a dedicated connection between the communicating entities for data transmission.
 To use a connection-oriented service, we follow three phases: